worbis/apps-sdk/doc/api.rst

   id: 1 // This is meant to be a primary key and is immutable.
   remove: function() // Remove this filter.

-In addition to these parameters and functions, there is one other object associated with rss filter objects:
+In addition to these parameters and methods, there is one other object associated with rss filter objects:

 - properties - The properties associated with this rss filter.

 For a discussion of the methods that the rss filter's properties implements, take a look at _`General Properties`.